saifsabir97/LAN-Explorer/README.md

 # LAN-Explorer
-This script scans all the devices connected to your LAN for any non closed ports.
+This script scans all the devices connected to your LAN for any open ports.

 Once the scan is done, it draws an interactive topology graph with open port details for each device.

-Looks something like this for a network with 3 devices connected to router.
-The center node will be the modem to which all the connected devices are shown with an edge in between.
+## **Example 1: For a network with 3 devices connected to the router

+The center node will be the router.
+All connected edges to the center node are connected devices in LAN.
-As you can see, the port 80 and 53 is open in the modem which is displayed when hovered over the node.
+Here, port 80 and 53 are open in the router which can be seen when hovered over the node.
 ![alt text](https://github.com/mslegion/LAN_Peeper/blob/main/screenshots/Screenshot%202021-03-31%20at%205.59.51%20PM.png)

-Another example!!!
+## **Example 2: Open ports in one of the connected devies
 ![alt text](https://github.com/mslegion/LAN_Peeper/blob/main/screenshots/Screenshot%202021-03-31%20at%207.17.08%20PM.png)